sib-swiss/NGS-variants-training/docs/day2/filtering_evaluation.md

 In addition to the required arguments.

 ??? done "Answer"
-    ```sh
+    ```sh title="C14_extract_mother_only.sh"
+    #!/usr/bin/env bash

+    cd ~/workdir/results/variants

     gatk SelectVariants \
-    --variant variants/trio.filtered.vcf \
+    --variant trio.filtered.vcf \
     --sample-name mother \
     --exclude-non-variants \
     --remove-unused-alternates \
-    --output variants/mother.trio.filtered.vcf
+    --output mother.trio.filtered.vcf
     ```

 **Exercise:**

-A. How many variants are in `mother.trio.filtered.vcf`?
+A. How many variants are in the extracted vcf?
 How many of those are filtered out?

-B. Compare our vcf with the curated truth set with the command below.
+B. Compare our vcf with the curated truth set with the command below from a script called `C15_evaluate_concordance.sh`.
 How many SNPs didn't we detect?

 ```sh
 gatk Concordance \